arcus/education_modules/docker_101/docker_101.md

 ***
 <div class = "answer">

-It refers to a tag, a custom identifier you can use to refer to this image (instead of relying on the long, random IDs docker assigns by default).
+It refers to a tag, a custom identifier you can use to refer to this image (instead of relying on the long, random IDs Docker assigns by default).
-The tag in this example is `getting-started`, so if we want to run this container we just built we can use a command like `docker run getting-started` and docker will know we're talking about the image we built and tagged above.
+The tag in this example is `getting-started`, so if we want to run this container we just built we can use a command like `docker run getting-started` and Docker will know we're talking about the image we built and tagged above.

-To learn more, see the [docker handbook section on tags](https://docker-handbook.farhan.dev/image-manipulation-basics#tagging-images).
+To learn more, see the [Docker handbook section on tags](https://docker-handbook.farhan.dev/image-manipulation-basics#tagging-images).

 </div>
 ***